 This necklace of volcanic islands consisting of the main islands, Tortola and Virgin Gorda are encircled by the smaller and enchantingly named islands Fallen Jerusalem, Dead Chest, Salt Island Peter, Cooper and Ginger Island.
 These smaller islands conjure up tales of treasure maps and piracy offering a unique sailing experience throughout the Island group.
 These extraordinary names hark back to the days of explorers and pirates, made accessible by sailing across the aptly named Sir Frances Drake Channel named after the Queen’s favourite Privateer and Westcountry hero, Frances Drake.
 What better way to immerse yourself in RL Stevenson’s inspiration for Treasure Island.
 Who knows what treasure you will find.

 Today, we can enjoy these protected waters under sail enjoying every aspect of what these gems have to offer.
 With a steady warm wind of 15-50 knots, the climate makes for a lot of sunshine for the perfect sailing holiday.
-Getting away from the bare-boat charter, Schooner Twister offers a more authentic way to discover paradise and a lot more comfortable than Jack Sparrow’s Black Pearl!
+Getting away from the bare-boat charter, Schooner

 After a night under the stars, the perfect way to start the day “island style” is with a swim, diving over the side into balmy crystal waters.
 A breakfast gleaming with fresh tropical fruits start the day in anticipation of sailing to our next destination.

-From my experience, these islands provide some of the best and easier diving and snorkelling encounters anywhere in the Caribbean.
+These islands provide some of the best and easier diving and snorkelling encounters anywhere in the Caribbean.
 With underwater national parks, spectacular reefs and historic shipwrecks, an underwater world teeming with fish and coral all the colours of the rainbow awaits.

 Of course, the absolute favourite has to be the Baths on the island of Virgin Gorda.
 Here, amongst the white coral sands, giant boulders known as Batholiths form wonderful caves and glistening blue pools.
 A day spent here is never enough, lazing in the sun or drifting through the waves uncovering the wonderful world beneath.